 Political Context

-A bit of background: Algerian politics have for a long time been dominated by “Le Pouvoir,” a small group of elite from the military and the ruling National Liberation Front (FLN) party.
+Algerian politics have for a long time been dominated by “Le Pouvoir,” a small group of elite from the military and the ruling National Liberation Front (FLN) party.

-In the 2019 presidential election, incumbent Abdelaziz Bouteflika, aged 82 and unable to walk or talk, was nevertheless going to run for a fifth term.
+In the 2019 presidential election, incumbent longtime strongman Abdelaziz Bouteflika, aged 82 and unable to walk or talk, was nevertheless going to run for a fifth term.
 However, tens of thousands of Algerians protested in the streets for two months.
 Bouteflika subsequently resigned, under pressure from the military, and did not run in the election, which ultimately took place in December 2019.

 All five 2019 presidential candidates had ties to the Bouteflika regime.
 Ultimately, former prime minister Abdelmadjid Tebboune won with nearly 60 percent of the vote.
 However, turnout was low, and protesters said the vote was neither free nor fair.
 Moreover, the army remains the real center of power.
-Although the government has prosecuted some members of the Bouteflika regime for corruption, the power dynamic remains largely unchanged.
+Although the government has prosecuted some members of the Bouteflika regime for corruption, the power dynamic remained largely unchanged.

 Consequently, protests continued until March 2020, when the government demanded they stop, invoking COVID-19.
 Moreover, activists continue to face arrest and harassment by the authorities.